-Auction of American Paintings, Furniture & Decorative Arts on Tuesday, April 7, 2020 at 10am
+Online-Only Auction of American Paintings, Furniture & Decorative Arts on April 21, 2020

 We Invite You to Contact Us for a Complimentary Auction Appraisal of Your Collection

-This sale category is Doyle's premier venue for American paintings of the 19th and 20th centuries, including fine examples of portraiture; Hudson River, Western and regional landscapes; marine paintings and still lifes.
 Thomas Hill (1829-1908) studied painting at the Pennsylvania Academy of Fine Art and was associated with the artists George Inness and Albert Bierstadt.
-Hill moved to San Francisco and became known for his views of the Yosemite Valley.
-In Nevada Falls, Yosemite, he depicts an angler and his canine companion hiking up the Merced River.
-Their diminutive size gives the scene a sense of grandeur (est. $12,000-18,000).
+Hill moved to San Francisco and became known for his views of the Yosemite Valley, such as Nevada Falls, Yosemite, which sold for $23,750, exceeding its estimate of $12,000-18,000.

 Property from the Estate of Arthur Gross